Vishnuhari22/Final-Year-Project/README.md

-Real-Time Polyp Detection using YOLOv8This document provides a comprehensive guide to the object detection module of our final year project.
-The goal of this module is to train a state-of-the-art YOLOv8 model to detect colon polyps in real-time from colonoscopy images and videos.Workflow OverviewThe project follows a standard machine learning pipeline, which can be summarized in three main phases:Data Preparation: We start with the expert-annotated Kvasir-SEG dataset.
-We use Python scripts to automatically convert the provided segmentation masks into YOLO-compatible bounding box labels and then split the data into training and validation sets.Model Training: We leverage Google Colab's free GPU resources to train a YOLOv8 model on our prepared dataset.
-The entire training process is managed within a Colab notebook.Inference & Prediction: After training, we use the final trained model (best.pt) to run predictions on new, unseen colonoscopy videos to test its performance.Phase 1: Data PreparationThis phase is fully automated using two Python scripts.
-The goal is to convert the raw Kvasir-SEG dataset into the precise folder structure and label format that YOLO requires.1.
-Automated Label Generation (Mask to Bounding Box)We use the provided segmentation masks to automatically generate bounding box labels.converter.py Script:This script reads each mask, finds the polyp's outline, calculates the bounding box, and saves it as a .txt file.import os import cv2
+Real-Time Polyp Detection using YOLOv8
+This document provides a comprehensive guide to the object detection module of our final year project.
+The goal of this module is to train a state-of-the-art YOLOv8 model to detect colon polyps in real-time from colonoscopy images and videos.

+Workflow Overview
+The project follows a standard machine learning pipeline, which can be summarized in three main phases:
+Data Preparation: We start with the expert-annotated Kvasir-SEG dataset.
+We use Python scripts to automatically convert the provided segmentation masks into YOLO-compatible bounding box labels and then split the data into training and validation sets.
+Model Training: We leverage Google Colab's free GPU resources to train a YOLOv8 model on our prepared dataset.
+The entire training process is managed within a Colab notebook.
+Inference & Prediction: After training, we use the final trained model (best.pt) to run predictions on new, unseen colonoscopy videos to test its performance.

+Phase 1: Data PreparationThis phase is fully automated using two Python scripts.
+The goal is to convert the raw Kvasir-SEG dataset into the precise folder structure and label format that YOLO requires.
+1. Automated Label Generation (Mask to Bounding Box) We use the provided segmentation masks to automatically generate bounding box labels.converter.py Script:This script reads each mask, finds the polyp's outline, calculates the bounding box, and saves it as a .txt file.

+import os
+import cv2

 # --- CONFIGURATION ---